 Owing to his wealth of expertise, Dr. Kamel has served in various national positions, including serving as the minister of communications and information technology as well as the chairman of the National Telecom Regulatory Authority and the National Telecommunication Institute.

 He is a formidable force in Egypt’s telecommunications and is renowned for his seasoned wealth of experience in the digital world.

 He is also a prominent figure in ICANN and the internet society.
 From ICANN’s records, it states that:

-“During his tenure as a Minister he led a local and global team to formulate and implement a national strategy that positioned Egypt as a regional role model in call centers, Business Process Outsourcing, Knowledge Process Outsourcing and Innovation based services.”
+“During (Dr. Kamel) tenure as a Minister, he led a local and global team to formulate and implement a national strategy that positioned Egypt as a regional role model in call centres, Business Process Outsourcing, Knowledge Process Outsourcing and Innovation based services.”